5 Tips to Diminish Your Swimming Fear by using a Controlled Environment

 Increase the speed of the current to support a full kick which originates from the core, gathers most of the force-production capabilities from the hip complex, and carries out propulsion through the entire leg.

 Keep the adrenaline rush for the race!
-Use the controlled atmosphere of an Endless Pool to refine motor movement, swimming skills, and gain confidence so you neither run nor bike far away from the swim!
+Use the controlled atmosphere of an Endless Pools model to refine motor movement, swimming skills, and gain confidence so you neither run nor bike far away from the swim!